dancornutt/Porsche944/07K_Swap.md

 ### Clutch

-Clutch kit from BBG was used, it contains:
+Clutch kit SPEC Stage 2+ from BBG (BBG p/n: 07K-Spec-S2+) was used, it contains:
 - SPEC 02M pressure plate
 - SPEC 944 Turbo disk

+Still need to identify the correct torque value for pressure plate bolts.

+Installation Steps:
+  1) Make sure flywheel wear surface and pressure plate wear surfaces are cleaned from any manufacturing oils
+  2) Use clutch centering tool to align clutch disk.
+Make sure clutch disk is facing appropriate side (flywheel or pressure plate)
+  3) I opted for blue loctite on the pressure plate bolts.
+Run pressure plate bolts in by hand in crisscross pattern ramping up to the final torque value of XX ft-lb

 ### Flywheel

 The Aluminum flywheel was sourced from BBG.
-We aren't going with the 8 bolt TTRS forged crank so the stock 07k 6 bolt flywheel was used.
+We aren't going with the 8 bolt TTRS forged crank so the 07k 6 bolt pattern flywheel was used.
-- SPEC 02M aluminum flywheel (SV81A)
+- SPEC 02M aluminum flywheel (SPEC p/n: SV81A or BBG p/n: Spec-07K-FW-6Bolt-Alum)

 To give a little extra insurance, ARP crank bolts are to be used.
 ARP p/n: 151-2801 appears to be the correct fasteners for this application.

+For the flywheel bolts are m10 x 1.0 (class 12.9).
+It is a bit of choose your own adventure depending if you use the VW stock flywheel bolts (not recommended) or the BBG supplied or purchase the APR bolts.
+Note: the BBG and APR bolts are slightly longer at around 1 1/8" in length.
+- VW factory flywheel bolt torque spec is 60 Nm + 90° turn (always replace)
+- BBG loose recommendation is around 64 ft-lb
+- [APR recommendation](https://tech.arp-bolts.com/instructions/151-2801.pdf) is ramping up to 70 ft-lb

-Installation Tips:
+Installation Steps:
   1) Make sure you have the crank position sensor impulse rotor installed
-  2) Do not use the stock flywheel shims with new flywheel & clutch kit
+  2) Do not use the stock flywheel shims with new flywheel & clutch kit (comment from RL forums)
-  3) I like to clean off the wear surfaces of the flywheel and pressure plate so manufacturing oils do not make their way to the clutch disk.
+  3) Clean off the wear surfaces of the flywheel and pressure plate so manufacturing oils do not make their way to the clutch disk
+  4) Install flywheel and follow bolt torque spec (see above).
+Be sure to use BBG supplied or APR hardware (not from SPEC).
+Use center pilot bearing carrier and pilot bearing

 ### Throwout Bearing